Glacier National Park – soon without Glaciers?!

 First, we drove the „ going to the Sun Road “, it is one of the most scenic drives in North America, 50 miles from West Glacier to St. Mary.
 While driving we used the Gypsy audio guide, so we got a lot of interesting information as well as a lot of ideas where we should stop.
 First, we passed MC Donald Lake (10 miles) and after half of the „going to the Sun Road” we stopped at the Logan Pass Visitor Center to get the Junior Ranger Book.

 Then we hiked the Hidden Lake Trail and we have seen Bighorn Sheeps and Mountain Goats.
 On the way back we also hiked to the Avalanche Lake.

 The next day we drove the whole „going to the Sun Road“.
-At Saint Mary Visitor Center Chiara has sworn to become a Junior Ranger.
+At Saint Mary Visitor Center our daughter has sworn to become a Junior Ranger.
 After that we hiked to Fishercap Lake and Grinell Lake, on our walk back we saw a Moos, but he showed us only his back.
 On our way back we saw a black bear and a Grizzly.

 Best time to visit the Park?